Guide to Nevada ATV Laws and Regulations

 Nevada requires every off-highway vehicle, including ATVs, to be registered with the Department of Motor Vehicles (DMV).
 This registration ensures that the ATV meets certain safety and emissions standards and helps law enforcement track stolen vehicles.

 To register an ATV in Nevada, owners must provide proof of ownership and pay a registration fee.
-The fee varies depending on the weight and type of the ATV.
-Additionally, ATV owners must always display a valid registration decal on their vehicles when operating them on public lands or trails.
+Like titling, Registration fee varies depending on the weight and type of the ATV.

-It is worth noting that non-residents can also register their ATVs in Nevada if they plan to use them within the state for more than 15 consecutive days.
 However, ATV enthusiasts need to familiarize themselves with specific regulations related to off-road vehicle use in areas such as national forests or parks, as separate permits or passes may be required.

 Do You Need to insure your ATV?

-The minimum insurance coverage required for ATVs in Nevada includes liability coverage for bodily injury and property damage caused by the vehicle.
 This means that if you are involved in an accident where someone else is injured, or their property is damaged due to your ATV, your insurance will help cover these expenses up to the policy limits.

 How to Make your ATV street legal in Nevada?